 I love that FrogTape comes up easily without tearing or leaving pieces behind!
-Continue until all of the tape pieces have been removed.
+Continue until you remove all of the tape pieces.

 Now take a few moments and admire all your hard work!

 Want to save this project for later?
-Then click the image below to save it to one of your Pinterest boards!
+Then click the image below to add it to one of your Pinterest boards!

 Whew, this was a big project.

-This project was exceptionally rewarding for me.
+This project was gratifying for me.
 I’m so pleased with how well it turned out!
-I know it looks hard, but it’s really not too bad.
-Time-consuming maybe, but totally worth the effort!
+I know it looks hard, but it’s not too bad.
+Time-consuming maybe, but worth the effort!

 Is the floor perfect?
 No, but it turned out better than I hoped it would.
 Plus it gave me the rustic farmhouse look I was desiring.
 I only had minuscule amounts of paint bleed under the tape in a few places where the floor was unlevel and damaged!
 These were easily touched up.

-I know we will have to do something with this floor prior to selling our home since an exposed subfloor, whether it is painted or not, is probably not a good selling feature.
+I know we might have to do something with this floor before selling our home since an exposed subfloor, painted or not, may not be a smart selling feature.

 Right now I’m just enjoying how beautiful it looks!
 Questions or comments?
 Email me or drop me a note below.
 I would love to hear from you!